OctopusDeploy/blog/blog/2022-01/introduction-to-build-servers/index.md

 ## What's next?

-Over the coming weeks, we'll share [guides for Jenkins and GitHub Actions, some bespoke tools we've created, and more](https://octopus.com/blog/tag/CI%20Series).
+Over the coming weeks, we'll share [guides for Jenkins and GitHub Actions, and more](https://octopus.com/blog/tag/CI%20Series).

 In the meantime, if you're not already using Octopus Deploy, you can [sign up for a free trial](https://octopus.com/start).